 - 4 slices rye bread

 - Salt and freshly ground pepper, to taste

 - 1 1/2 pound fresh ground round (divided and shaped into 2 oval burgers)

 - One small red onion, peeled and sliced into rings

 - 2 to 3 slices of Swiss cheese

 PATTY MELT INSTRUCTIONS

-- Melt butter over flat top griddle/sizeable cast-iron skillet to toast Rye Bread slices.
+- Melt butter over flat top griddle/sizable cast-iron skillet to toast rye bread slices.

 - Season burgers w/salt & pepper, then grill on a flat top.